(II) If 0.45 kg of water at 100°C is changed by a reversible proc... | Channels for Pearson+

 1

 Identify the initial and final states of the water.
-Initially, the water is in the liquid phase at 100°C, and finally, it is in the vapor phase at 100°C.
+Initially, the water is at 100°C in liquid form, and finally, it is steam at 100°C.

+Understand that the process is reversible and occurs at constant temperature.
+This implies that the heat transfer is isothermal.

+Calculate the heat absorbed by the water to convert from liquid to steam at 100°C. Use the latent heat of vaporization of water, which is approximately 2260 kJ/kg at 100°C. Multiply this value by the mass of the water to find the total heat absorbed, Q.

 Verified video answer for a similar problem: